-Today, our farm project continues to support a full-time farmer and part-time hydroponics farmer.
-Farming activities provide a supervised work program for rescue mission clients.
-The old pool in the courtyard area at the rescue mission was filled in and has been re-purposed to grow vegetables and herbs.
-One of the efficiencies was converted into a germination room to start seedlings and provide work therapy for Path clients.
+Today, The Path’s farm project continues to support a full-time farmer.
+Farming activities provide a supervised work program for Path clients.
+An old swimming pool at the rescue mission campus was filled in and has been re-purposed to grow vegetables and herbs.
+One of the efficiency units at the rescue mission was converted into a germination room to start seedlings and provide additional work therapy for Path clients.

 For men and women at The Path, these farms and gardens provide fresh food, physical exercise, a variety of work programs and now help stock the rescue mission cafeteria for daily meals.
 Men and women learn to grow healthy food, then how to prepare it through The Path’s “Healthy Eating” classes.
 They also participate in meal planning, food prep and cooking meals daily at the rescue mission’s cafeteria.